 Collaborative efforts among stakeholders to develop this agreement included identifying beach nourishment and inlet management needs, cost-sharing opportunities and permitting requirements for this beach region rather than for a single beach project.

 By taking a regional approach to restoration, DEP will improve the effectiveness of its program and the health of our beaches by focusing on areas where restoration will have the greatest environmental benefit and the best chance of long-term success.

 Annual stakeholder meetings are held to provide a review of annual monitoring date, track progress of the BMA and update stakeholders about new BMA updates.

 Join us for the annual Palm Beach Island Beach Management Agreement (BMA) stakeholder meeting:

 The stakeholder meeting is a public meeting open to all interested parties.
-The meeting will provide an overview of the Palm Beach Island BMA, will present the annual monitoring data (physical, turtle, hardbottom) and will review the adaptive management updates that have been made to the BMA documents.
+The meeting will provide an overview of the Palm Beach Island BMA, will present the annual monitoring data (physical, turtle, hardbottom) and will review any projects or adaptive management updates.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.